valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 `WORN:` is and remains the most used category for describing worn attire.
 Testing suggests `WEAR:` works just as well, while tokenizing better regardless of location or preceding characters.
 There are many clothing related categories that have been tried and experimented on. `CLOTHES:` is an effective, but dry and mechanical alternative.
 During testing many users found that `DRESS:` works similarly well, but sacrifices some accuracy for more creative prose.
 Provided is a picture from Zaltys testing and his suggestions.
 https://files.catbox.moe/0ur88f.PNG

+`DESC:` sees some use.
+It relates to the physical functionality of an entity and may be more useful than `APPEAR:` for specific cases where the functionality is more important than the looks of a thing. `DESC:` might as well as be used for describing the functional limbs of a huge insect or to describe the mechanisms and staff inside a spaceship.
+Testing from many enthusiasts also suggests that with `DESC:` and optionally prose descriptions at the front, the AI recognizes and uses other categories better.

 `SEE:` is the most interesting sense specified as a category.
 Using it you can get characters to do interesting things like 'see' the world through vibrations.
 Using sounds in SEE does interesting things, but doesn't produce synesthesia consistently, for that you need SUMM.
 Other senses have been tried, but haven't demonstrated impressive results.
-Combining `LACKS:eyes;SEE:blind;` has produced the most consistent Zaltys formatting blind characters.
+Combining `LACK:eyes;SEE:blind;` has produced the most consistent Zaltys formatting blind characters.
 Research continues into creating mutes (now featured in a separate miscellaneous doc).

+`LACK:` is a category that has often been used to denote something is missing with mediocre results. `LIMIT:` has proven more powerful for this use with some caveats. `LIMIT:` seems to get treated like a mathematical term and denotes a discrete limit for something. `LIMIT: zero_arms` could be used to key the AI on the fact the character has zero arms while you could just as easily use the category to convince the AI the character is supposed to have `LIMIT: four_arms`. `LIMIT:` doesn't work for hard-to-quantify things like attributes (or the amount of) associated with things like `skin`.

 `STATUS:` doesn't necessarily work as expected.
 It has a decent association with things like `STATUS:broken leg` or other conditions you'd generally see in RPGs or CYOAs.
 But it can also be used to associate a character with something. `STATUS: from Pokemon` makes the AI often mention the character is somehow associated with the world of Pokemon.
 Still it's not a completely consistent category for this purpose despite the interesting results.

+`DIET:` can be used to make unusual things like herbivorous snakes.
+It's a powerful category, because AID has a lot of training data on snakes being carnivores.

 `COND:` is much more interesting and powerful for actually having characters suffer from conditions or status effects.
 It has been tested working with injuries and other debilitations.
 It even works with game and Pokemon status conditions like PSN or PRLZ.
 ```